mnott/texdown/README.md

 Command line parameters can take any order on the command line.

     Options:

+      General Options:

       -help            brief help message (alternatives: ?, -h) -man             full documentation (alternatives: -m)
       -v               verbose (alternatives: -d, -debug, -verbose)
       -dontparse       do not actually parse Markdown into LaTeX

+      Scrivener Options:

-      -project         The scrivener folder name to start with
+      -project         The scrivener folder name to start with -listsections    Only list the titles that would have been included -incompilation   Only include stuff that was marked for In Compilation

+      Other Options:

       -documentation   Recreate the README.md (needs pod2markdown)